-Purcell Trench manufacturing company
+Purcell Trench

 home grills about order contact

-Kill The Rat page (editorial)
+Kill The Rat (editorial):

 Policy makers would rather transfer wealth to the wealthy than fund public land.

 In the middle of the Clinton era, the Forest Service projected dramatic increases in outdoor recreation.
 The projections dovetailed with the assertions of some environmental groups, who argued “pay to play” would demonstrate the desirability of adopting policies favoring recreation over resource extraction.
-Interestingly, under the Bush administration the same US Forest Service claims only about a quarter of projected recreation actually occurred.
+Interestingly, under the Bush administration the same US Forest Service claimed only about a quarter of projected recreation actually occurred.

 Recreation fees for public land use are a radical idea, at odds with generations of American policy.